 You can also click to run a scan or view protection history.

-One other important setting is Ransomware protection.
+One other important setting is Ransomware protection for any windows os.
 Ransomware is such a big threat to businesses that there have been FBI warnings issued about high-impact ransomware attacks targeting businesses.

 When you sign into your computer using a Microsoft account, you want to make sure your account is as “breach-proof” as possible.

-The Account protection area of Windows Security gives you options for secure sign-ins:
+The Account protection area of Microsoft windows Security gives you options for secure sign-ins:

 The Firewall & Network Protection settings control who and what has access to your networks.
 You’ll find three different networks for which you can turn on a firewall, these include:

-One of the helpful security features you can enable if you’re worried about being on a public network is to block all incoming connections to your PC.
+One of the helpful security features you can enable if you’re worried about being on a public network is to block all incoming connections to your PC and disable location services.

 You have quite a lot of flexibility to customize your firewall settings, including allowing an app through the firewall, setting your firewall notifications, and using advanced settings to edit rules.

 Malicious URLs are used much more often these days in phishing attacks than file attachments because they can often get past anti-malware filters.
-The App & Browser Control settings help protect you from malicious websites using reputation-based protections.
+The App & Browser Control settings help protect you from malicious websites using reputation-based protections and usage data.

 Exploit Protection is also included in this settings area.
 This security feature is designed to mitigate exploit techniques that hackers use to attack system processes and applications.